 Given the current volatile economic scenario, MSMEs constantly face the risk of delayed payments, negatively impacting their business.

-Therefore, to bail out the MSMEs in such a scenario, the Supreme Court of India had made it compulsory that any buyer of goods or services from the registered MSMEs has to honour the payment either before the due date or within 15 days from the date at which the buyer had accepted the goods or services.
+Therefore, to bail out the MSMEs in such a scenario, the Supreme Court of India had made it compulsory that any buyer of goods or services from the registered MSMEs has to honor the payment either before the due date or within 15 days from the date at which the buyer had accepted the goods or services.
 In the case of a default, the buyer must pay penal interest for the payment due as mandated by the Reserve Bank of India.

 This will deter prospective buyers from delaying payment due to the MSME.